What is the 11 plus?

 How many pupils are in Examberry classes?

-Our classes have a maximum of nine pupils.
+Our classes have a maximum of 8 pupils registered in each class, however, will allow a 9th child to attend as a one off if the child is unable to attend his/her regular class in that particular week.
 We believe that our small friendly classes are the key to effective learning.

 What about homework?